Workplace harassment: Definition

-Workplace harassment is also known by many other names.
-"Mobbing", "workplace bullying", "workplace mistreatment", "workplace aggression", "workplace molestation" and "workplace abuse" are all either synonymous or belong to the category of workplace harassment.
+Workplace harassment is known by many other names.
+"Mobbing", "workplace bullying", "workplace mistreatment", "workplace aggression", "workplace molestation" and "workplace abuse" are all either synonymous with or belong to the category of workplace harassment.
 Workplace harassment includes different types of discrimination and acts of violation that are not confined to one specific group.
 The wide-ranging types of workplace harassment can be loosely categorized into emotional and physical abuse.
-All of these forms of workplace harassment target various groups, including women, men, racial minorities, homosexuals, people with disabilities and immigrants.
+All of these forms of workplace harassment target various groups, including women, men, racial minorities, LGBT people, people with disabilities and immigrants.
 In essence, workplace harassment requires a pluralistic understanding, because it cannot be delineated in one coherent and concrete definition.

 Acknowledging the difficulty of formulating a universal definition of workplace harassment, Ezer broadly defines workplace harassment as "irrational repeated behavior towards an employee or group of employees, which represents a health and security risk.
 Any act of discrimination or assault that systematically disadvantage the employees is considered workplace harassment.
 Workplace harassment can contribute to deterioration of physical and emotional health.

 According to Rosa Brook, the concept of workplace harassment is based on two premises.
-Firstly, regardless of gender, race, sexuality or any other defining characteristic, every person should be given the right to be "free from abusive treatment in the workplace".
+First, regardless of gender, race, sexuality or any other defining characteristic, every person should be given the right to be "free from abusive treatment in the workplace".
 With freedom from abuse given as a basic human right, any form of discomfort or discrimination in workplace becomes labeled as an act of harassment.
-Secondly, the issues caused by workplace harassment affect the victims in harmful ways.
+Second, the issues caused by workplace harassment affect the victims in harmful ways.
 Discrimination in the workplace hinders victims from successful advancement in their careers, limiting the capabilities of the victim.

 A common misconception about workplace harassment is that workplace harassment is simply sexual harassment in the context of a workplace.
-While sexual harassment is a prominent form of workplace harassment, the United States Department of Labor defines workplace harassment as being more than just sexual harassment.
-"It may entail 'quid pro quo' harassment, which occurs in cases in which employment decisions or treatment are based on submission to or rejection of unwelcome conduct, typically conduct of a sexual nature.
+While sexual harassment is a form of workplace harassment, the United States Department of Labor defines workplace harassment as being more than just sexual harassment.
+"It may entail quid pro quo harassment, which occurs in cases in which employment decisions or treatment are based on submission to or rejection of unwelcome conduct, typically conduct of a sexual nature.
 Workplace harassment may also consist of offensive conduct based on one or more of the protected groups above that is so severe or pervasive that it creates a hostile or offensive work environment or when it results in an adverse employment decision (such as being fired or demoted/reducing salary)."
-Thus, workplace harassment is a bigger category that encompasses sexual harassment.